postmanlabs/labs-docs/src/pages/docs/postman/monitors/viewing-monitor-results.md

 #### Filtering by region

 You can filter by [region](/docs/postman/monitors/setting-up-monitor/#adding-regions) to compare how runs within different regions have varied.
 Click to open the drop-down menu **All Regions**, then select a region to view.

+> This feature is only available if you selected multiple regions when you created or last edited your monitor.
+To learn more about regions, see [Adding regions](/docs/postman/monitors/setting-up-monitor/#adding-regions).

 #### Filtering by formula